QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

 #.
 Sufficient "mixing" obtains

-For one such set of conditions see theorem 8.2.14 of `EDTC <http://johnstachurski.net/edtc.html>`_
+For one such set of conditions see theorem 8.2.14 of `EDTC <http://johnstachurski.net/edtc.html>`_.

 In addition

-* :cite:`StokeyLucas1989`  contains a classic (but slightly outdated) treatment of these topics
+* :cite:`StokeyLucas1989`  contains a classic (but slightly outdated) treatment of these topics.

-* From the mathematical literature, :cite:`LasotaMackey1994`  and :cite:`MeynTweedie2009` give outstanding in depth treatments
+* From the mathematical literature, :cite:`LasotaMackey1994`  and :cite:`MeynTweedie2009` give outstanding in depth treatments.

-* Section 8.1.2 of `EDTC <http://johnstachurski.net/edtc.html>`_ provides detailed intuition, and section 8.3 gives additional references
+* Section 8.1.2 of `EDTC <http://johnstachurski.net/edtc.html>`_ provides detailed intuition, and section 8.3 gives additional references.

 * `EDTC <http://johnstachurski.net/edtc.html>`_, section 11.3.4
-  provides a specific treatment for the growth model we considered in this lecture
+  provides a specific treatment for the growth model we considered in this lecture.

 An Example of Stability
 -----------------------

-As stated above, the :ref:`growth model treated here <solow_swan>` is stable under mild conditions on the primitives
+As stated above, the :ref:`growth model treated here <solow_swan>` is stable under mild conditions on the primitives.

-* See `EDTC <http://johnstachurski.net/edtc.html>`_, section 11.3.4 for more details
+* See `EDTC <http://johnstachurski.net/edtc.html>`_, section 11.3.4 for more details.

-We can see this stability in action --- in particular, the convergence in :eq:`statd_dca` --- by simulating the path of densities from various initial conditions
+We can see this stability in action --- in particular, the convergence in :eq:`statd_dca` --- by simulating the path of densities from various initial conditions.

 Here is such a figure